Our Verdict

 Moreover, you can create drip emails to go out to your students automatically when a section becomes available for them.

-So, if you want your students to watch your lessons in order or set prerequisites, you can do that.
+Another set of features Teachable offers is for course compliance.
+If you want students to watch lessons in order or set prerequisites, you can do that.

 There are three types of course compliances that you can enable: